liqotech/liqo/docs/pages/gettingstarted/extended/install.md

 ## Check installation state

-Liqo should be installed on all three clusters:
+Liqo should be installed on all three clusters.

+You can check by typing for example:

 ```bash
 export KUBECONFIG=$KUBECONFIG_1